Fetal echocardiography is a test that uses sound waves (ultrasound) to evaluate the baby's heart for problems before birth.

 How the Test is Performed

 Fetal echocardiography is a test that is done while the baby is still in the womb.
-It is usually done during the second trimester of pregnancy, when the woman is about 18 – 24 weeks pregnant.
+It is most often done during the second trimester of pregnancy.
+This is when a woman is about 18 to 24 weeks pregnant.

 The procedure is similar to that of a pregnancy ultrasound.
 You will lie down for the procedure.